Threats of a QAnon-fueled March 4 attack create disruptions but little trouble. Researchers say police overreacted.

 “They’re overreacting,” said Joel Finkelstein, co-founder of the Network Contagion Research Institute, a research group that studies online extremism and, like others in the field, had issued urgent warnings ahead of Jan.
 6.

-He said that extremists may have embraced their power to disrupt ordinary events in Washington — and prompt intensifying security — by merely voicing threats in forums that law enforcement monitors.
+He said extremists may have embraced their power to disrupt ordinary events in Washington — and prompt intensifying security — by merely voicing threats in forums that law enforcement monitors.

 “They’re going to get us chasing our tails everywhere,” Finkelstein said.
 “It’s going to make us more vulnerable.”